dfinity/vessel/README.md

 ## Getting started
 1. Download a copy of the `vessel` binary from the release page or build one yourself
-2. Run `vessel init` in your project root
+2. Run `vessel init` in your project root.
-3. Run `vessel build src/main.mo` (adjust the path to point to your entry point)
+3. Edit `vessel.json` to include your dependencies (potentially also edit `package-set.json` to include additional package sources)
-4. Now `wasmtime main.wasm` should run your compiled project
+4. Run `moc $(vessel sources) main.mo` to compile the `main.mo` file with the installed packages in scope

 ## How it works
 `vessel` is inspired by the [spago](https://github.com/purescript/spago) package manager for PureScript.
 Any git repository with a `src/` directory is a valid package to `vessel`, which is a flexible and lightweight approach to package management, that is easily extended with more guarantees and features as our community grows.
 The two concepts you need to understand to work with `vessel` are _package sets_ and the _manifest_ file.